+Wondering how VIN numbers work?
 Every car has a VIN, which stands for Vehicle Identification Number, to make it unique.
-It’s that long, seemingly nonsensical collection of letters and numbers that makes sure your car can be identified.
+It’s that long collection of letters and numbers that makes sure your car can be identified.

 It makes sure that if it is stolen, it can hopefully be found, and of course, by simply having one it makes your car legal.
-No VIN means you can’t put a registration on the car, so no MOT, no insurance, so on and so forth.
-It’s an important number.
+No VIN means you can’t put a registration on the car, so no MOT, no insurance etc. It’s an important number.

 But what does it mean?
-That’s the big question.
-The short answer is to say it means everything.
 The VIN is your car’s DNA.
 The literal code that unlocks everything you need to know about your car.
-Build date, engine, trim, build location, build number, it’s all in there.
+Build date, engine, trim, build location, build number… it’s all in there.

 XX means, well, in the case of Ford, it doesn’t mean anything.
 It’s just a placeholder to make sure the VIN has the magic 17 digits.